jmor2000/LV-OMRON-FINS/README.md

-# LV-OMRON-FINS
+# INFO
 This is an implementation of the OMRON FINS protocol using Labview.

-There are 2 examples provided.
+# Examples
-The example one (as seen in the image below).
+The example 1 (as seen in the image below).
 Defines a means to:
 1. Connect to a devices (TCP/IP)
 2. Setup FINS communication (Handshake, exchange Nodes addresses)
 3. Perform a FINS command (CMD) memory area read.
 ![alt text](https://github.com/jmor2000/LV-OMRON-FINS/blob/main/IMGs/Example%201.JPG?raw=true)

 # Referencecs:
 - Key to FINS communication, is identifying Destination Addresses (DA1) and Source Addresses (SA1)